 22 Trumps or Major Arcana (Major Secrets)

-56 pips or Minor Arcana (Lessor Secrets), which breaks down to:
+56 pips or Minor Arcana (Lesser Secrets), which breaks down to:

 How to Learn the Tarot Card Meanings